 The coming year will see activity focused on two environmental issues of significant immediate policy interest: climate change and water quality.
 In relation to these topics, the following investigations are underway.

 - Water and land management remains one of New Zealand’s greatest environmental challenges.
 Finding ways to reduce nutrient losses and greenhouse gas emissions from New Zealand’s farms will be essential if water quality is to improve, and if New Zealand is to make the transition to a low emissions economy.
 The Commissioner has commenced an investigation into the suitability of OVERSEER as a tool in the management and regulation of diffuse nutrients and greenhouse gas emissions.
 This is planned for release in late 2018.

 - New Zealand still faces the challenge of what to do about greenhouse gas emissions from agriculture.
 The office has previously examined the science of agricultural greenhouse gases.
 Building on this previous work, Mr Upton is undertaking a follow up investigation, with the intent of examining the merits of potential policy options.
 This investigation is in its early stages.
-Completion is scheduled for the second half of 2018.
+Completion is scheduled for early 2019.

 Another two investigations will also be initiated in the course of the year.
 While the precise topics are yet to be confirmed, issues are being scoped in the following areas.